unneal/swift-security-analyzer/README.md

 > **⚠️ [Read the Disclaimer](#disclaimer) before using this tool**

-A powerful CLI tool for detecting OWASP Mobile Top 10 (2024) vulnerabilities in iOS Swift codebases.
+A CLI tool for detecting OWASP Mobile Top 10 (2024) vulnerabilities in iOS Swift codebases.

 ## Features